-There is a Better Way
+There Is a Better Way

-While this particular attack in Pinellas County was physically observed and stopped while underway, there is a much more effective and comprehensive way to protect ICS infrastructure.
+While the attack in Pinellas County was physically observed and stopped while underway, there is a much more effective and comprehensive way to protect ICS infrastructure.
 Trinity Cyber has invented new technology that:

-- Detects attacks, threats and malware using a new and better approach - · Edits network traffic inline to make threats disappear - Prevents cyberattacks to ensure safe operations of critical ICS systems and business continuity
+- Detects attacks, threats and malware using a new and better approach - Edits network traffic inline to make threats disappear - Prevents cyberattacks to ensure safe operation of critical ICS systems and business continuity

 Current security solutions lack the ability to operationalize rich, contextual information about adversary tactics, techniques and procedures.
-For instance, existing Intrusion Detection Systems (IDS), Intrusion Protection Systems (IPS) and Network Detection and Response (NDR) technologies all have shortcomings in exposing and preventing threats where they actually exist deep within network sessions.
+For instance, existing intrusion detection systems, intrusion protection systems (IPS) and network detection and response (NDR) technologies all have shortcomings in exposing and preventing threats where they actually exist deep within network sessions.
 Attackers who implement common techniques such as obfuscation, encoding and complexity within files and protocols as part of their attack can and do successfully penetrate the existing cybersecurity infrastructure that has been deployed.

 Even when these technologies successfully identify threats, they often cannot or struggle to prevent the attack.
 Often, they disrupt business continuity, increase alert fatigue and generate excess noise for SOC teams who are already struggling to keep pace.
-As recently reported by BitDefender.com, "On average, the typical organization wastes anywhere between 424 hours and 286 hours per week on false positives."
+As recently reported by BitDefender.com, "On average, the typical organization wastes anywhere between 424 hours and 286 hours per week on false positives."6 malicious content from files and protocol fields at speed and scale to affect the outcome in the favor of the customer.
+This must be performed without introducing noticeable latency or degrading the customer's Internet experience.